2022 Kazakh constitutional referendum: Preparations

-Following the State of the Nation Address in March 2022, President Tokayev ordered the creation of a working group led by his own administration deputy head Erjan Jienbaev on 28 March, which would oversee the development of proposals for amendments and additions to the Constitution of the Republic of Kazakhstan, with the group being instructed to form proposals within a month.
-Justice Minister Qanat Musin presented the National Plan, which included proposed changes to the Constitution that were brought up by Tokayev in an address with development of a draft being set for completion in April 2022.
+Following the State of the Nation Address in March 2022, President Tokayev ordered the creation of a working group led by his own administration deputy head Erjan Jienbaev on 28 March, which would oversee the development of proposals for amendments and additions to the 1995 Constitution of Kazakhstan, with the group being instructed to form proposals within a month.
+Justice Minister Qanat Musin presented the National Plan, which included proposed changes to the constitution that were brought up by Tokayev in an address with development of a draft being set for completion in April 2022.

 On 23 February 2022, Senate chairman Mäulen Äşimbaev, in an interview with YouTube channel НеКурултай, commented on the work towards new reforms, and announced that the School of Analytics and Club of Young Experts–a platform formed under the Senate which assists in drafting bills–was working to bring about a New Kazakhstan. Äşimbaev asserted that the Senate will do "everything necessary" to support Tokayev's policies, including enact reforms.
 In response to Tokayev's State of the Nation Address, Äşimbaev called the main goals of constitutional reforms to "increase the involvement of citizens in decision-making processes at all levels and to improve the well-being of Kazakhstanis", pledging for the Senate to adopt laws after lawmakers hold discussions with experts and public figures, as well opinions made by citizens.

 Chairman of the lower house Mazhilis, Erlan Qoşanov, called on all MPs to join the work on implementing constitutional changes, noting the importance of individual legislators' initiative in drafting amendments.
 He also suggested for the Mazhilis become a platform for dialogue with the public and government agencies, beyond just the State of the Nation address.